Christian Chicoine

-I'm Christian Chicoine — solution architect, IT leader, and recovering perfectionist.
+I'm Christian Chicoine — solution architect and IT leader.
 I write about the decisions that define careers and cost companies millions, because someone should be honest about them.

 Framework porn.
 Buzzword cycles.
 Architecture diagrams that look impressive and say nothing.
 The gap between what gets written about enterprise IT and what actually happens inside real organizations is enormous — and it costs real people real money.
 I try to write the content I needed and couldn't find.